-For this 2016 cycle report, a total of 151,435 lake acres were assessed for at least one designated use.
-This represents 47.5 percent of total lake and pond acreage (318,477) in the state.
+For this 2018 cycle report, a total of 153,278 lake acres were assessed for attainment of at least one designated use.
+This represents 48 percent of the total lake and pond acreage (318,477) in the state.
 Overall, the percent of lake acres assessed has remained relatively consistent over the last ten cycles - about 46 to 49 percent.
+As with streams, each designated use in a lake is assessed as attained (i.e., "Fully Supporting") or not attained (i.e., "Not Supporting").